We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-There are several possible causes for white spots on teeth, including dental fluorosis, enamel hypoplasia, poor dental hygiene, and eating too many acidic or sugary foods.
+White spots can appear on the teeth for various reasons, including poor dental hygiene, and eating too many acidic or sugary foods.

 In this article, we look at the reasons why people might get white spots on their teeth, and provide 11 tips for treating and preventing them.